jesperolsson-se/Eolang-exercises/README.md

 Next, having considered these three constructs in isolation, let us reassemble the original program.
 It now becomes clearer that the primary hierarchy in eolang - i.e., what the indentation emphasises - is encapsulation.
-Our program is an object, `app` that encapsulates a representation of standard output, `stdout`, which in turn encapsulates a text, `"Hello world!"`.
+Our program is an object, `app`, that encapsulates a representation of standard output, `stdout`, which in turn encapsulates a text, `"Hello world!"`.
 The equivalent in a more conventional (pseudeo-)syntax, might look similar to below and is illustrated in Fig 1.